Guy Stevens: Death and legacy

 Stevens was last seen alive at his home in South-east London on 29 August 1981.
 His body was found on 31 August.
 His death was the result of an overdose on the prescription drugs he was taking to reduce his alcohol dependency.

-Later that year The Clash wrote a song in his honour: "Midnight to Stevens".
-It was eventually released as the b-side of a 12" Clash single in the summer of 1982.
+Later that year the Clash wrote a song in his honour: "Midnight to Stevens".
+It was eventually released as the B-side of a 12" Clash single in the summer of 1982.
 It was later re-released in 1991 when it appeared on disc three of the compilation Clash on Broadway.

 Free recorded "Guy Stevens Blues" as a tribute although the track remained unissued until 2001.

 Stevens' involvement in Mott the Hoople's early career was covered in the 2011 documentary, The Ballad of Mott the Hoople.
-Stevens also produced Free's debut album Tons of Sobs, the eponymous debut album of Mighty Baby, and the debut of Spooky Tooth, Supernatural Fairy Tales.
+Stevens also produced Free's debut album Tons of Sobs, the eponymous debut album of Mighty Baby, and the debut of Art (Spooky Tooth), Supernatural Fairy Tales.

 A poem in tribute to Stevens was included by Ian Hunter on the lyric sheet of his 1983 CBS album All of the Good Ones Are Taken, which concluded: "I remember the guy with the electric hair at that first rehearsal standing there.
 You gave your heart – you gave your soul.
 God bless you, Guy – Rock n Roll!"

 In assessing himself, Stevens stated, "There are only two Phil Spectors in the world... and I'm one of them!"